A research agenda for our time.Lismore seminar 26th July 2018.

 Time: 9.30am – 4.00pm

 Keynote address: Dr Chris Sarra, Professor of Education, University of Canberra

 Bringing together the key contributors to the research agenda, the seminar provides a great opportunity to hear about the policy and research findings of their work and to discuss research implications.

 The seminar is open to students, academics, policymakers, practitioners, and community members interested in Aboriginal affairs policy reform in NSW.
 Together with Aboriginal communities, the research and policy communities will be critical in delivering the evidence and policy that supports Aboriginal communities and the NSW Government to determine what works, what’s worth trying and what success looks like.

 RETURN OF PUBLIC LANDS TO ABORIGINAL CONTROL/OWNERSHIP

 THE CULTURAL CAPABILITY OF NEW SOUTH WALES PUBLIC SERVANTS

 THE IMPACT OF ABORIGINAL PERSPECTIVES ON POLICY DEVELOPMENT

 Register your interest in attending the Lismore seminar here.

-The last seminar will be hosted in Dubbo in coming months.
-Further information to be provided.
+The next seminar will be hosted in Dubbo in October.
+Further information will be available soon.